 Also, don’t be lazy and climb to the top seating row.
 The view over the area and Acropolis is phenomenal.

 Tickets & entrance fees

-With the Acropolis Pass, you can enter main ancient sites of Athens.
-Also check the days, when the admission to some places (including the Acropolis) is free.
+With the Acropolis Pass, you can enter the main ancient sites of Athens.
+Also, check the days, when the admission to some places (including the Acropolis) is free.